kubernetes-sigs/kube-scheduler-simulator/keps/140-scenario-based-simulation/README.md

 6. update status.scenarioResult.
 7. move to next step.

+##### How to detect "when it can no longer schedule any more Pods" at (4)

+In the scheduler, the unscheduled Pods are stored in queue.

+In a single step, the resources are created/edited/deleted only at (1) in the above description. (except pod deletion by preemption)
+So, the amount of k8s resources in the cluster doesn't get increased during (4) rather got decreased by scheduled Pod.

+This means that the number of Pods can be scheduled will decrease and eventually no more Pods can be scheduled (or all Pods will be scheduled).
+Thus, all we have to do in (4) is wait until no more pods are scheduled for a while.

 ##### Why scheduler needs to restarts/stops scheduling loop?

 To ensure that the results of the simulation do not vary significantly from run to run.